 If the Medi-Cal member owns a home worth less than 50 percent of the fair market value in the same county a “hardship” exemption will apply, allowing the home to be passed on to surviving children after the member dies.

-If you have questions about Medi-Cal Planning and Long Term Care, call my Walnut Creek Elder Law office for your free consultation at 925-322-1795.
+If you have questions about Medi-Cal Planning and Long Term Care, call our Walnut Creek Elder Law and Medi-Cal Attorneys for your consultation at 925-322-1795.